Alliander's tax matters

 Considered approach to grant applications

-At group level, Alliander has built up a robust and socially responsible tax policy in recent years.
-However, developments in the energy market (including greater internationalisation) make tax matters increasingly complex.
-Our aim is to maintain the existing status with respect to compliance and to have a stable effective tax burden.
+Developments in the energy market (including greater internationalisation) make tax matters increasingly complex.
+Alliander’s aim is to maintain the existing status with respect to compliance and to have a stable effective tax burden.
 Paying our fair share – in the way we attempt to do in conjunction with our stakeholders – remains at the heart of our tax policy.

 - 1 The tax burden expressed as a percentage of the profit before tax excluding the profits after tax from associates and joint ventures.